 Latest News: Plasticcraft has moved to the Rivergate Marina Complex in Murarrie!

 After eighteen years in Wakerley, due to the sale and impending redevelopment of the site, Plasticcraft has moved to a new location in Murarrie.
 This follows on from our recent decision to restructure the business, and finally become a Pty Ltd Company.
 Plasticcraft Polyurethane Moulding Pty Ltd commenced trading in April 2024.
 CSIRO Projects: We continue to do work for the CSIRO due to our willingness to take on demanding one-off projects.
 The latest in 2024 was a full-size prototype of an innovative hydrocyclone design.
 This involved meeting the customer to discuss and advise on design requirements and mould parts up to thirty kilograms.
 The parts were hot moulded for optimum performance, and we constructed a new oven to fit.
 Previously we have made sensor housings for longwall mining and mineral separation plants, and potting of electronic cattle ear tags.
-Team Member Updates Plasticcraft welcomes Jim Horrigan to the team as our new Production Manager.
-We now employ four people in our mould shop, three of them Polyurethane Technician apprentices at PARTEC.
-Handmade in Australia We rely on skilled operators to hand mix and pour (gravity cast) our products.
-Our capacity has increased by employing more people and setting up more ovens for curing.
-Facilities Our workshop is equipped to process polyurethane strictly in accordance with our suppliers specification.
+Team Member Updates Plasticcraft welcomes our newest team member Kyle Bricknell.
+Kyle will be working in our mould shop with Jim and Kable.

 It has: